tango-controls/rfc/6/README.md

 ## Specification
 The database SHALL provide a means of defining and querying devices.

+As the Tango database service is a central service of the Tango control system, it SHALL be designed to be highly available and support a high level of client requests (e.g we have peaks of 3500 SQL requests/ s at SOLEIL on the accelerators control system).

 The database service SHALL be implemented as a Tango Device Server.

+The database service SHALL be implemented with:
+- a frontend: as Tango Device Server
+- a backend: a query and persistency engine (i.e. SQL or NoSQL engine), or a lighter ( i.e. reduced set of functionalities) engine with a single file per device server.

 The Database Device SHALL have no Class Properties or Device Properties.